localstack/localstack.github.io/content/blog/2022-05-04-cloudwatch-metric-alarms/index.md

 ---
-title: CloudWatch in Action - Get Notified when your Lambda suddenly fails
+title: CloudWatch in Action - Get notified when your Lambda suddenly fails
-description: "Understanding AWS CloudWatch and configuring simple metric alarms with LocalStack"
-lead: "Understanding AWS CloudWatch and configuring simple metric alarms with LocalStack"
+description: "LocalStack now supports CloudWatch metric alarms!
+In this article, you will learn how to configure and test a simple AWS CloudWatch metric alarm with LocalStack, to get notified on infrastructure failures."
+lead: "LocalStack now supports CloudWatch metric alarms!
+In this article, you will learn how to configure and test a simple AWS CloudWatch metric alarm with LocalStack, to get notified on infrastructure failures."
 date: 2022-05-04
 lastmod: 2022-05-04
-draft: true
+draft: false
 images: []
 contributors: ["Stefanie"]
 tags: ["tutorial"]
 ---

-AWS CloudWatch enables easy monitoring of AWS resources by collecting metrics.
-If you are interested in certain metrics (e.g. the disk or CPU usage) and you want to react to these metrics immediately, you can configure an alarm with actions.
-These actions will be triggered automatically when the defined thresholds are hit.
+[AWS CloudWatch](https://docs.aws.amazon.com/cloudwatch/index.html) is a service that enables monitoring of your AWS infrastructure by collecting logs and operational metrics of your deployment.
+An integral part of infrastructure operations is reacting in real-time to anomalous changes in metrics, e.g., spiking disk or CPU usage, or failures in your serverless functions.
+This is where CloudWatch metric alarms and actions come into play, which you can now develop and test using LocalStack!

 LocalStack now supports CloudWatch metric alarms with `statistic` and `comparison-operator`.
-In this article, we will discuss how you can use a CloudWatch metric alarm to get automatically notified when your Lambda function starts failing for whatever reason.
-In our example, we want to get notified via email.
+In this article, we will discuss how you can use a CloudWatch metric alarm to get notified automatically when your Lambda function invocations fail.
+In our example, we will set up an email notification using the Simple Email Service (SES).

-## Prerequesites
+## Prerequisites
-In order to follow to this tutorial, you will need to run LocalStack Pro, as sending emails is only supported in the Pro version.

-You will also need to prepare a SMTP server, if you want to receive the notification via email.
-If you are just getting started and exploring this functionality, we would advice using a simple SMTP mock.

-There are some opensource tools available, for example [smtp4dev](https://github.com/rnwood/smtp4dev) or [Papercut SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP).
-Those tools can be started with docker, and are instantly ready to use.
+For this tutorial you will need:
+* [LocalStack Pro](https://localstack.cloud), to send emails via SMTP and SES.
+* The [awslocal](https://docs.localstack.cloud/integrations/aws-cli/#localstack-aws-cli-awslocal) command line utility
+* A mock SMTP server like [smtp4dev](https://github.com/rnwood/smtp4dev) or [Papercut SMTP](https://github.com/ChangemakerStudios/Papercut-SMTP) to receive the email notifications locally.

-In order to connect LocalStack with the SMTP server, you need [configure some SMTP environment variables](https://docs.localstack.cloud/aws/cognito/#smtp-integration):
+In order to connect LocalStack with the SMTP server, you need to [configure the following SMTP environment variables](https://docs.localstack.cloud/aws/ses/#pro) when starting LocalStack:
- * `SMTP_HOST` this should contain the hostname and the port
+ * `SMTP_HOST` this should contain the hostname and the port of your mock SMTP server
  * `SMTP_USER` optional, if there is user to connect
  * `SMTP_PASS` optional

+For example, when using smtp4dev, simply run:

+    docker run --rm -it -p 3000:80 -p 2525:25 rnwood/smtp4dev

+and set `SMTP_HOST=localhost:2525`.
+Navigating to `http://localhost:3000` will open a UI to access the email notifications.

 ## CloudWatch Basics
-CloudWatch can help you to get a better understanding about how your resources behave over time.
+CloudWatch can help you to get a better understanding about how your AWS infrastructure resources behave over time.
 While some metrics are collected automatically, e.g., the execution of Lambdas, you can also define custom metrics you would like to monitor.
-Therefore you can use the CloudWatch API [`put-metric-data`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudwatch/put-metric-data.html).
+To that end, you can use the CloudWatch API [`put-metric-data`](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cloudwatch/put-metric-data.html).

-If you want to get started with Cloudwatch, here are some basic commands:
+Here are some basic commands to get started:
 ```sh
 # add new metric data
 $ awslocal cloudwatch put-metric-data \